fedeghe/leonardo/source/docs/3_elements.md

 ### instance.once(eventName, callback) -> instance

-Should be clear what this does right?
+Should be clear what this does.

 ---